theskyinflames/word2png/README.md

 * *png2word* : The decoder

 ## Usage
 First, we encode a sequence of words into a PNG image.
-Next we decode this PNG image to get back before the sequence of words.
+Next we decode this PNG image to get back the sequence of words.

 Although this tool is intended to get a PNG image as the encoding result, you also can get it in Base64 instead.
 See *--help* option for encoder/decoder